-For the most part, the most powerful passports have been ranked on their mobility score – in essence, how many countries or territories you can get visa-free access to, with a certain passport.
-Global Citizen Solutions have adopted a novel, pioneering approach that goes beyond considering only mobility.
+For the most part, the most powerful passports have been ranked on their mobility score – essentially, an unofficial visa-free score, calculating how many countries or territories you can gain visa-free and visa-on-arrival access to.
+Global Citizen Solutions has adopted a novel, pioneering approach that goes beyond mobility factors.
 In an increasingly globalized world, many people are looking for dual citizenship options or seeking to move to another country permanently.

-Global Passport Index: Methodology
+Global Passport Index: Strongest Passports in 2023

 Enhanced Mobility Index

-The Investment Index, which is worth 25% of the Global Passport Index score, is based on global competitiveness (also referred to as market innovation) (weighted at 50% of the Investment Index score), gross national income per capita (GNI), and personal income (weighted at 25% each).
+The Investment Index, which is worth 25 percent of the Global Passport Index score, is based on global competitiveness (also referred to as market innovation) (weighted at 50 percent of the Investment Index score), gross national income per capita (GNI), and personal income (weighted at 25 percent each).
 Six pillars of the World Economic Forum’s Global Competitiveness Index were selected–financial system, market size, business dynamism, product market, labor market, and innovation capability.